nightbot/docs/control-panel/autodj.md

 Sort: 4
 */

-AutoDJ is the player for Song Requests in your Stream.
-[AutoDJ](https://beta.nightbot.tv/song_requests) as includes various settings that allows for how you want Song Request in your stream.
+AutoDJ is the player for running Song Requests.
+[AutoDJ](https://beta.nightbot.tv/song_requests) also includes various settings that allows for a more customizable Song Request.

 ## Usage

-After heading over to the [AutoDJ](https://beta.nightbot.tv/song_requests), the page contains Song Request settings, a music player with media contols and a queue of songs.
+The [AutoDJ](https://beta.nightbot.tv/song_requests) page contains Song Request settings, a music player with media controls, and a queue of upcoming songs.
 The controls at the top of the page are as follows:

 - *Enable & Disable* - This setting will enable or disable new requests from being put in the queue.
 - *Clear Queue* - Will clear all songs current in the queue.
-- *Add Song* - Will open a popout were you can enter a direct url (from soundcloud, youtube) or a term to search for (the closest match is chosen, and the search is performed under the Search Provider in the settings).
+- *Add Song* - Will open a popup were you can enter a direct url (from SoundCloud or Youtube) or search term for the defined Search Provider.
-- *Settings* - *explained below*

 ### Settings

-The Settings control opens a popout where all settings are divided into three categories.
-These settings can only be changed in the Control Panel by you or your managers.
+The Settings control opens a popup where all settings are divided into three categories.
+These settings can only be changed in the Control Panel.

 #### General